-As of June 2016, there are 14 habituated gorilla groups in Uganda which are for tourism purposes.
-Of these 14 groups, 13 are within different locations in Bwindi Impenetrable National Park and 01 in Mgahinga Gorilla National Park.
+As of June 2019, there are 16 habituated gorilla groups in Uganda which are for tourism purposes.
+Of these 16 groups, 15 are within different locations in Bwindi Impenetrable National Park and 01 in Mgahinga Gorilla National Park.
 These are the groups where the tourists visit on a daily basis.
-A maximum of 8 persons can visit each of the 14 gorilla groups per day spending a maximum one hour each visit.
-The Bwindi gorilla groups are organized according to the location; Buhoma area currently having 3 groups, Ruhija area currently having 3 groups, Nkuringo area group having 2 Gorilla groups (One group for habituation experience only) and Rushaga area having 5 groups (One group for habituation experience only).
+A maximum of 8 persons can visit each of the 16 gorilla groups per day spending a maximum of one hour each visit.
+The Bwindi gorilla groups are organized according to the location; Buhoma area currently having 4 groups, Ruhija area currently having 4 groups, Nkuringo area group having 2 Gorilla groups (One group for habituation experience only) and Rushaga area having 5 groups (One group for habituation experience only).
 The two groups under Gorilla Habituation Experience have a special arrangement where one can visit these groups for habituation experience spending a maximum four hours in each visit.
 There is only one gorilla group available for tourism in Mgahinga gorilla National Park.

 Habituated Gorilla Groups in Rwanda